telefonicaid/fiware-orion/doc/manuals/admin/running.md

 of the options described in [command line options](cli.md#command-line-options), as follows:

+-   BROKER\_USER doesn't map to CLI option but is used to the init.d script to set the owner of the contextBroker process
 -   BROKER\_PORT maps to -port
 -   BROKER\_LOG\_DIR maps to -logDir
+-   BROKER\_LOG\_LEVEL maps to -logLevel
 -   BROKER\_PID\_FILE maps to -pidpath
 -   BROKER\_DATABASE\_HOST maps to -dbhost
 -   BROKER\_DATABASE\_NAME maps to -db